Gardening relieves stress and anxiety and planting and taking care of a garden is an excellent way to reduce anxiety.

 Much of the science behind how gardening affects the brain is still a mystery.
 Scientists have found that gardening helps reduce stress and calms your nerves.
 Cortisol levels, which are the bodies natural stress hormone, also comes down.

 One of the most important things to remember is to keep gardening a hobby and not turn it into a chore.

 Just like people like running, doing yoga or golfing, some people enjoy gardening while others do not.
-Planting a larger garden than you can handle can actually lead to more stress than relieving it.
+Planting a more extensive garden than you can handle can lead to more stress than relieving it.

-It’s important to also ask yourself, how much you like gardening, how much time and energy you’re able to put into it, and then determine the size of your garden.
+It’s essential also to ask yourself how much you like gardening.
+How much time and energy you’re able to put into it, and then determine the size of your garden.